computationalgeography/lue/document/doc/reference/utility/lue_scalability.md

 The result pathname is the name of the file in which the results of the experimental runs need to be stored.

 LUE contains support code which can be used to instrument code for measuring and storing results of experimental runs.
-This is an example of how this works for a Python script that used LUE.
+This makes it easy to safe the necessary information to files without having to know about file formats that have to be used.
+Here is an example of how this works for a Python script that uses LUE.

 ```python